barnstar/FallingBlocks/README.md

 # FallingBlocks

-Just some messing around with SwiftUI.

-Probably the worst possible choice to write a game in, but why not!
+An unpublishable experiment to write a universal app that's more than just some fancy-list-of-things, entirely in SwiftUI.

 ![image into](./ScreenShot.png)